top of page

 Good to know:

-• To use a jarred caramel sauce or my favourite recipe that you've made previously, just warm it over a low heat, remove from the heat, add in the vanilla and salt* and then add in the cornflakes to mix.
-If you're using a salted caramel, just don't add in the extra salt
+• Save time by using a jarred caramel sauce, just warm it over a low heat, remove from the heat, add in the vanilla and salt* and then add in the cornflakes to mix.
+If you're using a salted caramel, just don't add in the extra salt.

 • This recipe calls for condensed milk.
 It can be found in the baking isle of the supermarket or by the long-life milk, it's usually by the custard!
 It's not the same as evaporated milk.
-Always use sweetened condensed milk rather than the unsweetened version
+Always use full fat and sweetened condensed milk rather than the unsweetened version.

 Recent Posts